towolf/towolf.github.com/docs/PsychBasic/FrameRateFromMeasurement.markdown

 CAUTION: This is unfinished alpha quality code.
-While it works well on some system setups, it doesn't yet on others and will need more fine\-tuning in the future.
+While it works well on some system setups, it doesn't yet on others and will need more fine-tuning in the future.
 For most purpose, the values returned by [Screen](/docs/Screen)\('GetFlipInterval', window\); are perfectly useable and the recommended way of getting the video refresh duration.